ClarkRabe/EricGamesPage/README.md

-# EricGamesPage
+# EricBoxGamesPage
-A Basic webpage to help explain our project in more detail
+A Basic webpage to help explain our project in more detail and help understand the development life cycle within a Unity project such as this.